MissMeg/twitch-faq/README.md

 ## What programming languages do you know?

-I am currently familiar with the followingL
+I am currently familiar with the following:

 * HTML
 * CSS